RobotLocomotion/drake/doc/_pages/from_source.md

 to your home directory if your build is running out of memory.
 See the [troubleshooting](/troubleshooting.html#build-oom) page for details.

-Be aware that repeatedly running `make` will install the recompiled version of Drake *on top of* the prior version.
+Be aware that repeatedly running `make install` will install the recompiled version of Drake *on top of* the prior version.
 This will lead to disaster unless the set of installed filenames is exactly the same (because old files will be hanging around polluting your PYTHONPATH).
 It is safe if you are merely tweaking a source code file and repeatedly installing, without any changes to the build system.
 For any kind of larger change (e.g., upgrading to a newer Drake), we strongly advise that you delete the prior tree (within the `install` sub-directory) before running `make`.

 Please note the additional CMake options which affect the Python bindings: